Anonymous-50/Geometric_Deep_Behavioral_Analysis/README.md

 ## Packages and Dependencies
 - For packages and dependencies, first create an enviroment using Python, activate the enviroment and run "pip install -r requirements.txt"

+## Data Preparation
+- In the 'data_preparation' folder contains the files for preparing the pose skeleton files before feeding them to the geometric deep framework.